Totango

 Adoption Drift

-Letting users set their own homepage created inconsistent entry points.
-Many skipped the intended "My Portfolio" flow, leading to confusion, lower adoption, and a flood of support tickets and off-track feature requests.
+Letting users set their own homepage (a quick fix to reduce churn) created inconsistent entry points.
+Many skip the intended "My Portfolio" flow, using the platform differently than designed.
+This leads to confusion, lower adoption, and more support tickets and off-track feature requests.

 Fragmented Needs, Unscalable Demand